unisdr/delta/_docs/installation/country-instance-installation.md

 **Q: Do I need administrator rights?**
 A: Yes, administrator privileges are required for installing system components.

-**Q: Can I install DTS on a shared server?**
+**Q: Can I install DELTA Resilience on a shared server?**
 A: Yes, both Docker and direct installation methods support server deployment.

 ### Technical Questions

-**Q: What database does DTS use?**
+**Q: What database does DELTA Resilience use?**
 A: PostgreSQL 16 with PostGIS extension for geographic data support.

-**Q: Is DTS open source?**
+**Q: Is DELTA Resilience open source?**
-A: Yes, DTS uses open-source technologies and provides source code access.
+A: Yes, DELTA Resilience uses open-source technologies and provides source code access.

-**Q: Can DTS integrate with other systems?**
+**Q: Can DELTA Resilience integrate with other systems?**
-A: Yes, DTS provides RESTful APIs and supports various integration methods.
+A: Yes, DELTA Resilience provides RESTful APIs and supports various integration methods.

 ### Troubleshooting Questions